peterdemin/pip-compile-multi/README.rst

 Managing dependency versions in multiple environments
 -----------------------------------------------------

-Let's reharse, example service has two groups of dependencies (or, as I call them, environments):
+Let's rehearse, example service has two groups of dependencies (or, as I call them, environments):

 .. code-block::